 Visibility (public, private, protected)

 The visibility of class members, (properties, methods), relates to how that member may be manipulated within, or from outside the class.
-Three levels of visibilty exist for class members.
+Three levels of visibilty exist for class members.- public

 Public class members (properties and methods) are available through-out the script and may be accessed from outside the class as we demonstrated in our car class.
 Lets create a simple new class to demonstrate.